 It’s worth noting that it is possible to get a ‘thread-fit’ bottom bracket these days for press-fit frames - which consists of two parts that screw into each other.
 These mean that you don’t need to hit them in and out of the frame, which makes maintenance much easier – although you will need a specific BB tool to screw them in with, as with any threaded system.

 And, of course, you will need to get the current BB out in the first place.
 A bike shop is usually best for this.

 Your wheel bearings may need servicing - especially if you can wobble the wheel from side to side.
 On cheaper wheels (and on some select higher end ones) these tend to be cup and cone bearings.
 These are serviceable and it’s a rewarding job that you can do at home.
 You’ll need some degreaser, some fresh lithium grease ( a grease gun is also advisable), and potentially some new ball bearings if the current ones are worn.
 You’ll also need to invest in some specific cone spanners, which fortunately are relatively inexpensive.
 It can be a fiddly job, and getting the adjustment right once you’ve cleaned and applied new grease, can take a while to master but it’s one well worth the effort.

 Wheels with sealed cartridge bearings will need a specific bearing puller and a drift for slamming the new ones on.
 These kits are expensive but we wouldn’t advise trying a ‘YouTube’ hack as an alternative.
 Get it wrong and you can not only damage the new bearings but also the hub shell.
-If in doubt, a bike shop is best.
+If in doubt, a bike shop is the best call.

 Finally, there’s the headset bearings which allow your handlebars to move.
 These protest the least and don’t have as much of a negative impact on your speed - so they are the most often neglected and can be really quite corroded by the time you get to replacing them - but it’s very much worth doing - not least so that rusty grease doesn’t keep seeping down your fork.